 I know Mi Escuelita is a Bilingual School, how do you teach children Spanish?

 Most teachers speak Spanish at Mi Escuelita.
 We try to approach the language in an organic and natural way: through play, songs, dance, projects and everyday interactions.
 Once a week, we have Music Day.
 Our Music teacher specializes in teaching Spanish through songs and dance with the kids.
-Each project that we do includes a language aspect where we learn the words in both English and Spanish.
+Each project includes a language aspect where the children learn the words in both English and Spanish.
 The teachers interact with the children in Spanish on a daily basis.
 Depending on a child’s Spanish ability, a teacher may speak more Spanish with a student who is more familiar with the language.

 What age group does Mi Escuelita accept?

 We accept children from age 2 to 4.